konskyrt/Personal_portfolio_site/about.md

----
-layout: page
-title: About
-description: What I am and what I do.
----

 <p class="message">
 Feel free to check our other parts of the website, too!
 I'm currently working on adding more content, in the form of additional projects, a blog, and a home page revamp.
 So there's more to look forward to. :)
 </p>

 ### Me